dita-ot/docs/reference/markdown/Markdown-syntax-reference.md

 In this case, the first paragraph in the topic will be treated as a body paragraph, and each heading level will generate a nested topic.

-## Markdown DITA Syntax

-The Markdown DITA format supports additional constructs that are not included in LwDITA.
-This format pre-dates Lightweight DITA and was designed to accept a wider range of content and Markdown syntax constructs.

-> **Note**
->
-> Setting the `@format` attribute to `markdown` triggers more lenient parsing than the stricter approach that is applied to `mdita` documents.
+The _Markdown DITA_ format uses [CommonMark] as the underlying markup language, with several extensions as noted below.
 Markdown DITA files must be UTF-8 encoded.

+## Markdown DITA syntax

+The following Markdown constructs are parsed differently when the `@format` attribute is set to `markdown`.

 ### Titles and document structure